Support for clubs

 - understand what inclusion means

-- to identify their strengths and weaknesses
+- identify strengths and weaknesses

-- as a guide to help create a strong, inclusive culture.
+- create a strong, inclusive culture.

 The pillars are focused around simple actions that lead to cultural change over time.
 They can be used across all levels of your sport, for all disadvantaged and diverse groups.